surifirstpin/Acubi_documentation/Version.5/Visualisation_Overview.md

 In the above image you can see, hide_pivot 1st column is seen empty, so in order to hide this you need to select checkbox **pivot hide first** in **Data Section** to hide it in visualization charts.
 Similarly you can hide last column by selecting the check box pivot hide last.
 (Applicable only for table chart).

-Goto Charts --> Select-->Table Chart-->Click Data Section-->Expand Hide_Pivot Section.
+Goto Charts-->Select-->Table Chart-->Click Data Section-->Expand Hide_Pivot Section.

 Select the Hide_Pivot_First Checkbox.